 The duties associated with the project are divided according to each person’s stated interest when selecting the project.
 Research in each person’s section is conducted primarily by the responsible group member, but all information is shared at bi-weekly meetings.
 These meetings take place over Skype once in the evening during the week and once at the end of the weekend.
 The results from the preliminary research allow more detailed future agendas.
-The areas of research and the associated timelines are presented in the milestone chart below.
+The areas of research and the associated timelines are presented in Figure 2.
 Thanks to the division of labor among the group, many steps in the chart are worked on simultaneously.
 Once the research narrows down the available options, the parts or processes that will make up the system are selected.
 Some research and part selection is delayed for areas dependent on other decisions.

+Any remaining choices regarding initial implementation are decided early in the month of July.
+Now that all major decisions are made, parts can be purchased.
+Some parts have been acquired in advance to test feasibility of use.
+The main goal for the rest of the semester is to document the project in full detail, but coding, assembling, and testing parts can be done on the side as the pieces arrive.
+Data from any such experimentation is useful in completing the documentation.
+All documents are reviewed by the group before submission to ensure the work is correct and to check for consistency from one author to another.
+After the final draft is submitted, the group will have a vacation period in between semesters.
+While continued work on the project is suggested, each member is free to do as they please during this vacation time.
+The tentative milestone chart for July and August reflects the above goals, as can be seen in figure 3.